lsst-sitcom/sitcomtn-137/index.md

 ## Common Coding Patterns & Algorithms

-There are a few different chunks of code that are especially helpful when working with cell-based coadds and their data structures.
+There are a few common snippets of code that are especially helpful when working with cell-based coadds and their data structures.

 ### Butler in a Notebook

 Analyses using coadds are commonly done in a Jupyter notebook environment, such as the Rubin Science Platform.
 Accessing the cell-based coadds generated from the pipeline commands is best done using a butler, which can be setup within the notebook by specifying a repository and a collection.
-Generally, this sequence will look similar to:
+Generally, this sequence will look like this:

 ```{code-block} python
 REPO = '/sdf/data/rubin/repo/main/'